WestDRI/rcmodules22/content/julia/julia-04-threadsx-slow-series.md

    # with 8 threads: 906.420 ms, prints 14.241913010381973
 ```

-> ### Exercise "ThreadsX.2"
+> ### <font style="color:blue">Exercise "ThreadsX.2"</font>
-> The expression `[i for i in 1:10 if i%2==1]` produces an array of odd integers between 1
+> The expression `[i for i in 1:10 if i%2==1]` produces an array of odd integers between 1 and 10.
+Using this
-> and 10.
-Using this syntax, remove zero terms from the last generator, i.e. write a parallel code for summing the slow
+> syntax, remove zero terms from the last generator, i.e. write a parallel code for summing the slow series
-> series with a generator that contains only non-zero terms.
+> with a generator that contains only non-zero terms.
 It should run slightly faster than the code with the
 > original generator.

 <!-- ```jl -->